aryamanchoudhary123/CODEFORCES-SOLUTIONS/README.md

 # CODEFORCES-SOLUTIONS
-ANSWER KEY TO CODECHEF PROBLEMS IN PYTHON
+ANSWER KEY TO CODEFORCES PROBLEMS IN PYTHON

 I have created this repository to help programers who have just started with competitive programing